Identifying the latent space geometry of network models through analysis of curvature: Examples from Economics and Biology

-As discussed previously, we generally want $K$ and $\ell$ to be as big as possible.
 In practice, we set $K$ and $\ell$ by first looking at the number of cliques of various sizes in the graph and choosing and $\ell$ that is close to the size of the largest cliques in the graph, but where there are still enough cliques of that size to find $K$ and are well-separated.
 We then take random draws from the (very large) set of possible cliques and evaluate the objective function in (\ref{eq: PickingCliques}).
 Searching over the set of possible cliques is a well-studied (NP-hard) problem in computer science and graph theory, however, we found that our relatively simple approach yielded high quality cliques after around $10^6$ draws from the clique distribution.
 We evaluate the quality of the cliques we select by running the optimization independently several times.
 A stable objective function value across the runs indicates high quality cliques.
 In the data from~\citet{banerjeegossip}, we take $K$ as either 7 or 10.
 The value we choose is based on how easy it is to find appropriate cliques in a given network using the problem formulation in (\ref{eq: PickingCliques}).
+In the Indian village sample, the average number of cliques of size $c_i - 1$ is 80, where $c_i$ is the size of the largest clique in network $i$, known as the clique number.
+It takes on average 0.005 seconds to find all cliques of size $c_i - 1$ over the 75 networks.
+It takes 0.004 seconds in the \emph{C. elegans} sample to find the 29 cliques of size 5 in the network.

 To select $\ell$, we use the size of the largest clique found in the graph minus one.
 In most of the villages, choosing $\ell$ in this way resulted in dozens of possible cliques to choose from.
 We present more details about cliques in the~\citet{banerjeegossip} data in Appendix~\ref{app:data}.
-For the \emph{C. Elegans} data, we select $K = 12$ and set $\ell = 5$, which is the size of the largest clique in the graph.
+For the \emph{C. elegans} data, we select $K = 12$ and set $\ell = 5$, which is the size of the largest clique in the graph.
+We reiterate that for our approach we need only $K$ cliques and do not need to enumerate all $\ell$ cliques in the graph.